dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 > A janky frame summary shows a warning, low frames per second, and processing time.

 The example frame averages only about `3 FPS`.
 To investigate, open the `Event Log` tab and filter the frame events.

-> [!figure]
-> Figure 2.22 placeholder: Timeline event log screenshot from the source PDF.
->
-> The event log can be filtered by text, duration, and event type.

 Many `Timer Fired` events suggest activity caused by `setTimeout` or `setInterval`.
 In this exercise, the likely source is jQuery's `animate` function, which animates the appointment modal.